jcbhmphrs733/Introduction-to-data-structures-with-Python/linked_lists.md

 ### Real World Problem: **Navigation System**
 We will implement a navigation system.
-We will create a program that efficiently manages the city's routes using a linked list.
+We will create a program that efficiently manages a route using a linked list.

 1. Implement a `Location` class with attributes: name (the name of the location) and `next_location` (a reference to the next location in the route).
 1. Develop a `NavigationList` class to manage the route, with a head attribute pointing to the starting location.
 1. Create a function add_location in the `NavigationList` class to add new locations to the route.

-## Solution to Real World Application:
+### Solution to Real World Application:

 ```py
 class Location: